BijayaThebe/Bitskraft-CV-Scanner/README.md

 - A qualitative summary (e.g. “Strong Match”, “Moderate Match”, etc.)

 ### h.
-Presentation to User
+Send Emails
-Show the result in a user-friendly format in the browser: which keywords matched, score breakdown, possibly suggestions for improvement.
+Shortlisted candidates can be notified directly via Outlook from the browser

 # Files and Folder Hierarchy